 - When Settings app opens, go to Update & security section.

 If any updates are available, they will be downloaded automatically and installed once you restart your PC.
-If your PC is already up to date, you might want to try a different solution.
+However, if your PC is already up to date, you might want to try a different solution.

-- Open File Explorer and navigate to C:\Windows\System32 directory.
+- Open File Explorer and navigate to the following directory:

 - If you get a security prompt, click on Continue to proceed.

-After removing the contents of the WDI directory, the problem with slow boot will be fixed.
+After removing the contents of the WDI directory, the Windows 10 slow startup issue will be fixed.

-Solution 8 – Install Intel Rapid Store Technology driver
+8. Install the Intel Rapid Store Technology driver

-To fix the problem, just download and install the latest version of Intel Rapid Store Technology driver and check if the problem is resolved.
+To fix the problem, just download and install the latest version of the Intel Rapid Store Technology driver from their official website and check if the problem is resolved.

-- When Command Prompt opens, select Power Options from the menu.
+- When Control Panel opens, select Power Options from the menu.

 - Click on Change settings that are currently unavailable.

-That’s it, if somehow none of these solutions helped you to solve the problem with slow boot, you can check out the solutions from our article about slowed down computer in Windows 10.
+That’s it.
+If none of these solutions helped you to solve the problem with the Windows 10 slow startup problem, check out the solutions from our article about slowed-down computers in Windows 10.

-If you have any comments, or suggestions, write them down in our comment section, below.
-Also, if you have any other Windows 10-related issues you can check for the solution in our Windows 10 Fix section.
+If you have any comments or suggestions, tell us in the comment section below.
+Also, if you have any other Windows 10-related issues you can check for the solution in our dedicated Windows 10 section.